 Wilders said he and his anti-Islam, anti-immigrant PVV were "very confident that maybe not tomorrow but in the next few weeks" two more ally parties will be found.

-If successful, the far-right group would have the right to express an opinion on any raised in plenary sessions and take the presidency of any of parliament's 20 committees and sub-committees.
+would have the right to express an opinion on any raised in plenary sessions and take the presidency of any of parliament's 20 committees and sub-committees.
 They could help draw up plenary session agendas and reply directly in those sessions to the heads of the European Commission and European council.
 They would also be given a secretariat, offices and aides paid for by the European Parliament.

 dr/mz (AFP, AP, dpa)